PatrickEMcLean/DungeonMerchantStory/Ideas.md

 Asarah dealing with the chosen two.
 Chapter The Chosen Two.

+Boltac riding out to inspect the ambush of a Caravan.

 Have him fail negotiating in the store and succeed negotiating at the end.